 CTA Workforce: CTA is a significant local employer with a growing workforce of more than 10,000 employees from the Chicagoland area, with a large majority identifying as minority.
-CTA is proud to have a dedicated and diverse workforce that has continually stepped up to meet various challenges CTA has faced in recent years and have kept the system running 24/7 for those who most depend on
+CTA is proud to have a dedicated and diverse workforce that has continually stepped up to meet various challenges CTA has faced in recent years and have kept the system running 24/7 for those who most depend on public transit services.
+CTA remains committed to seeking out ways to both attract and retain top talent to ensure buses and trains keep running and the City of Chicago moving.

-Hiring and Retention: The transportation industry continues to experience significant workforce shortages to which CTA has not been immune.
+Hiring and Retention\: The transportation industry continues to experience significant workforce shortages to which CTA has not been immune.
 However, after negotiating a key contract provision that allowed CTA to hire full-time operators, offer recruitment and retention incentives, and increase hourly pay to compete effectively with its peers, significant gains have been made.